phiresky/procedural-cities/presentation.md

     iteration_speedup = 0.2;
     two_segments_initially = 0;
     skip_iterations = 0;
+    HIGHWAY_POPULATION_SAMPLE_SIZE = 0;
     normal_branch_time_delay_from_highway = 8;
-    seed = 0.018001661728973477;
+    seed = 0.384021194207972;
+    // or = 0.14609342411312398;
     restart_after_seconds = 3;
     priority_future_colors = 1;
 "></iframe>

 This prevents highways from being cut off by normal streets

-## Conflict resolution <br> (intersections, obstacles)
+## Conflict resolution

-> - If the new segment ends in an obstacle (e.g. water, park):
+If a new segment

-Shorten or rotate segment to fit
-> - If new segment intersects with existing street:  Shorten and create intersection
+- is near an existing street:  Shorten and create intersection
-> - If existing street / intersection is near: Join road to intersection

 . . .

 ![<small>@cities2001</small>](img/20151213214559.png)

+. . .

+- ends in an obstacle (e.g. water, park): Shorten or rotate segment to fit

 ## Global goals (1)